-The indifferent wonder of an edible place, is our attempt to ponder the violence of erasure and the profound grief of having to survive on the margins of history.
+The Indifferent Wonder of an Edible Place is a short, interactive tale about a building eater consuming a tower on the edge of the town of Matsyapura.
+Using a blend of descriptive text and surrealist visuals, artists Studio Oleomingus attempt to ponder the violence of erasure and the profound grief of having to survive on the margins of history.

-Created with support from Phoenix, Leicester supported by Arts Council England.
+Created as part of a commission from Phoenix, supported by Arts Council England.
 A site-specific variant of the game was displayed at Phoenix, Leicester as Langoors in The Labyrinth and at the Video Game Art Gallery in Chicago.

 “In The Indifferent Wonder Of An Edible Place, Studio Oleomingus manage to ask poignant questions about what it means to be a part of erasing history, and what can be done – if anything – to intervene.
 It is particularly heart-wrenching.”

 Rock Paper Shotgun